key/geohex-examples/examples/gmaps_fill/README.md

-# Fill all displayed area of Google Maps
+# Fill displayed area of Google Maps with GeoHex

 This sample fills displayed area of Google Maps with GeoHex.